stainedswan/UIUCTF-2024/Miscellaneous/Feedback.md

     The flag for Feedback Survey is uiuctf{f33d_u5_f33db4ck}
 ```

-Written and formatted by @GoldenScience
+Written and formatted by @goldenscience